t-data-h/tdh-gcp/README.md

 master and worker node instances.
-The scripts wrap the Google Cloud API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for some of the bootstrapping scripts provided.
+The scripts wrap the Google Cloud API via the *gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for the bootstrapping scripts provided.

-Ansible playbooks are used for installing or updating/upgrading a TDH cluster.
+Ansible playbooks are used for installing or upgrading a TDH cluster.
 Refer to the `README.md` located in *./ansible*.
-The playbooks are idempotent and are not GCP specific.
+The playbooks are idempotent and are *not* GCP specific.

 ## Configuration